nyacly/open-runyoro-ai/README.md

 1.  **Trained Model:** Ensure you have a trained model.
 The training script `scripts/train_text.py` saves its output to the `models/text/` directory by default.
 This chat script expects the model and tokenizer to be present there.
 2.  **Dependencies:** Install the necessary Python packages:
     ```bash
+    # Install exact versions known to work with our notebooks
     pip install -r requirements.txt
     ```
+    These versions are pinned in `requirements.txt` and are tested with the training notebooks.

 ### Running the Chat Script